joshuaknipe/Blog/content/blog/customising-this-website/index.md

     - `title` - The title of the code block
 2. If a title is provided, lines 5-7 shows it above the code block with styling from the custom `.code-title` class
 3. Lines 8-9 retrieves the actual code to be displayed from the shortcode's inner content (`.Inner`), trims any whitespace and then splits it into lines to count them.
 4. Line 11 creates a code block with a maximum height of `27rem` (i.e. the height of the collapsed code block).
-If you are wondering why `overflow-hidden` is not moved to the `.code-block` class in `tailwind.config.js`, it is because inline styles have higher specificity than classes and this stops it from being overridden by the `custom.js` file below.
 5. Lines 12-19 conditionally applies the `no-line-numbers` class to the code block depending on the options passed and uses Hugo's `highlight` function to display the code.
 This allows for line highlighting without line numbers.
 6. Lines 22-29 adds an expand/collapse button if the code block has more than 20 lines.